 - Troubleshoot in Clean Boot State

-So I had some idea on how to approach this issue.
-First one needs to check one’s Power Plan because I have experienced before, that a corrupted power plan can cause strange issues with Windows Sleep, Shutdown, etc. So first I decided to delete the power plan, since he was using a custom power plan I had created for him.
+I had some idea of how to approach this issue.
+The first one needs to check one’s Power Plan because I have experienced before, that a corrupted power plan can cause strange issues with Windows Sleep, Shutdown, etc. So first I decided to delete the power plan since he was using a custom power plan I had created for him.
 Remember if you’re following this you cannot delete the standard power plans – you can only just reset the plans to default settings – which you should!

-Unfortunately I had the same problem, so I decided to reboot the system in Selective Startup.
-In Windows 8, to disable or manage startup programs, you have to open Task Manager and click on the Startup tab.
+Unfortunately, I had the same problem, so I decided to reboot the system in Selective Startup.
+In Windows 11/10, to disable or manage startup programs, you have to open Task Manager and click on the Startup tab.
 Here you can see the list and right-click on any entry to Disable it.

 So I disabled all non-Microsoft related items except the drivers and rebooted.
 But I still had the same problem.

-So finally I thought that it might be a driver related problem, since most of the times, the Sleep or Hibernate related issues are related to Display drivers.
-My client was using nVidia driver card.
-Lucky I found a driver that is released for Windows 8.1.
-So first I uninstalled the current driver, rebooted and then installed the newly downloaded drivers.
+So finally I thought that it might be a driver-related problem, since most of the time, the Sleep or Hibernate related issues are related to Display drivers.
+My client was using the Nvidia driver card.
+Luckily I found a driver that is released for Windows 10.
+So first I uninstalled the current driver, rebooted, and then installed the newly-downloaded drivers.
 Once it was installed, I rebooted again.